xandark/softporn-modern-port/README.md

 $ ./softporn_adventure          # runs the game
 ```

+The game has been played through to its winning state, it is verified to work.

+As in the initial help screen, type "save" to save your progress, and "restore" to bring it back.
 At any point, type "quit" to end.

-### From a graphical browser
+### From a graphical file explorer

 Just click the "Softporn Adventure.desktop" file.
 No need to install the program in any special location; it will magically run from the folder you've compiled into.
-(Tested under KDE Plasma Desktop [5.17.4] using Dolphin.)
+(Tested under Linux/KDE Plasma Desktop [5.17.4] using Dolphin.)
+It will save games to the directory of the executable.

 ## To do

-* Need to test the save game functionality.
 * Need to figure out why the close() function doesn't want to compile??
 It's commented out now.
+* softporn-2.inc.pas:91 & :31 change to a real bell

 ## Further Ports